 A Tasmanian ex-pat, Grace has been treading the boards of the theatre since the tender age of two.
 Originally trained in classical ballet at the Tasmanian Academy of Dance, Grace naturally fell into musical theatre through the vocal tutelage of Patrice Sargison.
 A triple threat, Grace has performed as a member of the ensemble for CATS and Fiddler on the Roof, also taking on the roles of “Kate” in Annie (which she revisited as an adult as a Boylan Sister/Featured Vocalist & Dancer) for Encore Theatre, “Ronette” in Little Shop of Horrors, “Natalie Haller” in All Shook Up, “Tiffany” in Back to the 80s and Cecily in The Importance of Being Earnest for Scotch Oakburn College.
 Whilst studying, she performed annually in the Little Theatre for the Uni of Adelaide’s infamous Law Revue.
 Now a graduate lawyer, Grace is looking forward to utilising her love of theatre (read: ability to curb crippling nerves in front of an audience) in the courtroom!

-Jaxon is 14 years old and is currently receiving vocal coaching from David Gauci along with being a member of the performance troupe with Adelaide Theatre Academy.
+Jaxon is 14 years old and is currently receiving vocal coaching from David Gauci along with being a member of the Showstoppers class with Adelaide Theatre Academy.
 Jaxon is currently rehearsing for the role of Captain Hook in Adelaide Theatre Academy's 2020 Adelaide Fringe Festival production of Peter Pan.
 In 2019 he was also involved in the production of 13:The Musical playing the lead role of Evan Goldman and was also involved in the Adelaide Fringe Festival production of Oliver playing the lead role of Fagin.
 Jaxon found his love of music when he was 4 years old when he began lessons with Theatre Bugs, after a small break he joined Deborah Kaye Dance Studio's where he took part in theatre, hip hop and singing classes.
 This sparked his love for musical theatre which led him to audition for Singing in the Rain Jr. in 2017 where he was part of the ensemble.
 His love for theatre and singing grew and he became a singing student with Theatre Bugs and in 2018 successfully auditioned for the part of Mr Bernstein in Little Shop of Horrors.